-The Illinois Income Tax is imposed on every partnership earning or receiving income in Illinois.
+The Illinois Income Tax is imposed on every taxpayer earning or receiving income in Illinois.
 The tax is calculated by multiplying net income by a flat rate.
 The Illinois Income Tax is based, to a large extent, on the federal income tax code.

 Tax Rate Database to determine the replacement tax rate.

-The starting point for the Illinois Partnership Return is federal taxable income, which is income minus deductions.
+Replacement Tax Return is federal taxable income, which is income minus deductions.
 Next, the federal taxable income is changed by adding back certain items (e.g., state, municipal, and other interest income excluded from federal taxable income) and subtracting others (e.g., interest income from U.S. Treasury obligations).
 The result is “base income.”

 You must file